 How the Chianti celebrates September and its wines

-The wine tasting stands will open at 5pm on 5th September, and on the same evening a music show makes a great start to the festival.
-On the course of the following three days, stands will be open from 11am in the morning until the evening, with concerts and dance shows in the afternoon, and artisan workshops open to the public.
-On Sunday at 4.30pm there’s a flag throwing show. (official site full program).
+The wine tasting stands will open at 5pm on 7th September, and on the same evening a music show makes a great start to the festival.
+On the course of the following three days, stands will be open from 11am in the morning until the evening, with concerts artisan workshops open to the public.
+On Sunday afternoon there’s usually a flag throwing show. (official site full program).

-On Friday 20th (from 12pm to 7pm), Satuday 22nd and Sunday 23rd September 2019 -from 11am to 7pm – the Medieval hamlet of Montefioralle becomes the setting for the wine festival Montefioralla Divino.
+On Satuday 22nd and Sunday 24th September 2023 -from 11am to 7pm – the Medieval hamlet of Montefioralle becomes the setting for the wine festival Montefioralla Divino.
 A ‘divine’ celebration of local wine.
 To participate, buy a tasting glass which allows you to try as many wines as you like.

 This is a great opportunity to visit this historic village perched on a hill above Greve in Chianti, where the views are magnificent and the picturesque cobbled streets are a joy to behold.
 With your eyes filled with the views and your palate delighted by the local wines, you may start to experience a little of the ‘dolce vita’ for yourself.
 To reach Montefioralle, where parking is scarce, there’s a shuttle bus from Greve’s main square piazza Matteotti (from 2pm to 7pm).